michaelgwelch/brainmess/README.md

 I've used this programming exercise during Refactoring study groups, with an emphasis on clean code and testability rather than on efficiency.
 Therefore, the implementations tend to be more "verbose" than the implementations discussed at the Wikipedia site.
+Some implementations are more verbose than others to try to see which ones are easier to test and which are harder.
+Also the program can be examined to see which are easy to understand and which are more difficult.
+This is a simple enough program that every version should be easy to understand.
+If it is not, that's a problem.

 This abstraction presents itself as interfaces an extension methods in C#.
 In Haskell, I created my own class to break the module circular dependencies.